Color Correction using Curves and Levels

 Is your image too dark?
 Too light?
 Slightly blurry?
 Learn how to fix it using levels, curves, and other filters.
 Every image is different and there is no one size fits all with color correction.
 Once you have an understanding of the basics, play around with your images to hone your technique.
 This tutorial assumes you have read the 'Levels', 'Curves', and 'Filters' tutorials.

-Too Dark and Blurry
+Dark and Blurry

-You can stop here, or you can continue on and give the foliage a little more definition.
+You can stop here, or you can continue on and give the rock a little more definition.
 Add the following filters: Sharpen ▸ Unsharp Mask, and Sharpen ▸ Luminance.
 Adjust the values as needed.

 Too Dark and Blue